Embedding calculus and grope cobordism of knots: Intermediate results

-\subsubsection{Grope forests.}
+\subsubsection{Grope forests}

 We will also need to realise arbitrary linear combinations of decorated trees.
-The corresponding geometric notion which is standardly used is a grope cobordism of `higher genus', but we instead define a slightly different notion, called a \emph{grope forest}.
+On the geometric side this corresponds to mentioned sequences of grope cobordisms, or a grope cobordism of `higher genus', see \cite{CT2}.
+We instead define a slightly different notion, called a \emph{grope forest} (see Definition~\ref{def:forest}).
 This is an embedding